This post may include affiliate links.

 But that’s just the point.
 He reminds us that whatever we do, we have to earn enough to be comfortable.

-It doesn’t have to lead to a million dollar brand.
+Our purpose or passion doesn’t have to lead to a million dollar brand to make it worth pursuing.

-And the best part is it is literally FULL of examples of people who achieved this without any special skills or privilege.
+And the best part of his book is literally FULL of examples of people who achieved this without any special skills or privilege.

 He gathered so much data and made sure it was from people who started with nothing.
 And who created businesses out of problems that they needed solved themselves.